Krayenzeit

 Krayenzeit: The German Electronic Music Project

-Krayenzeit is a German electronic music project known for its atmospheric blend of synth-pop, darkwave, and cinematic soundscapes.
-Emerging from the vibrant post-industrial music scene, the artist has cultivated a dedicated following through consistent album releases and evocative live performances.
+Krayenzeit is a German electronic music project known for its atmospheric blend of synthpop, darkwave, and cinematic soundscapes.
+The artist has built a dedicated following within the European alternative scene through consistent album releases and evocative live performances.

 Early career